Longest running annual TV music competition (international)

 When

 The first ESC took place at the Teatro Kursaal in Lugano, Switzerland, on 24 May 1956.
-The only year the competition did not run was 2020 owing to the COVID-19 pandemic.
+The only year the competition did not run was 2020, owing to the COVID-19 pandemic.
+The “Eurovision Grand Prix” adopted its current name, the Eurovision Song Contest, in 1968.

 There are several annual music competitions that pre-date the ESC: Ferruccio Busoni International Piano Competition (Italy), 1949–present (held annually except 2002); ARD International Music Competition (Germany), 1952–present; Maria Canals International Music Competition (Spain), 1954–present (annual since 1956).
 However, none of these contests are broadcast on TV (live or highlights).